zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/embd-python/embd-python.md

 * `oml.grant` - Grants read privilege permission to another user to a datastore or script owned by the current user.
 * `oml.revoke` - Revokes the read privilege permission that was granted to another user to a datastore or script owned by the current user.

-To illustrate using the Python Script Repository, you will define a function build_lm1 that will fit a regression model.
-Using this function, you will then create a script named MyLM_function.
+To illustrate using the Python Script Repository, you will define a function `build_lm1` that will fit a regression model.
+Using this function, you will then create a script named `MyLM_function`.

 ### Objectives